Formulation and Characterization of Magnetically

 the optical microscope.

-Mesalamine Magnetic Microsphere were analyzed for their size and polydispersity
+The Mesalamine Magnetic Microsphere were analyzed for their size and

-index on Zetasizer Nano ZS, Malvern instruments, based on photon correlation
+polydispersity index on Zetasizer Nano ZS, Malvern instruments, based on photon

-spectroscopy, at a scattering angle of 90° and temperature of 25°.
-Measurements
+correlation spectroscopy, at a scattering angle of 90° and temperature of 25°.

-were carried out both for fresh and air-dried samples.
-Before counting, the
+Measurements were carried out both for fresh and air-dried samples.
+Before

-samples were diluted with a phosphate buffer at pH 7.4 and 0.1N HCl and were
+counting, the samples were diluted with a phosphate buffer at pH 7.4 and 0.1N

-sonicated in order to prevent precipitation during the measurements.
+HCl and were sonicated in order to prevent precipitation during the

-charge of the mesalamine magnetic microspheres was determined with Zetasizer
+The surface charge of the mesalamine magnetic microspheres was determined

-Nano ZS, Malvern instruments.
-The measurements were carried out in an aqueous
+with Zetasizer Nano ZS, Malvern instruments.
+The measurements were carried out

-solution of KCl 0.1N solution.
-The measured values were corrected to a standard
+in an aqueous solution of KCl 0.1N solution.
+The measured values were corrected

-spectrum was recorded on Shimadzu FT-IR spectrophotometer, for the prepared
+The FT-IR spectrum was recorded on Shimadzu FT-IR spectrophotometer, for

 pressing the mixtures into pellets, further placed on a crystal